-Democratic leaders have stated that energy taxation is an issue they intend to address in 2007.
-Their focus appears to be two-fold: a revenue-raising scaling-back of tax cuts for petroleum firms that were enacted in recent years; and enactment of a new set of incentives aimed at energy conservation and promotion of alternative energy sources.
+Energy taxation was an additional focus of tax legislation in 2007.
+The focus of proposed legislation was generally two-fold: a revenue-raising scaling-back of tax cuts for petroleum firms that were enacted in recent years; and enactment of a new set of incentives aimed at energy conservation and promotion of alternative energy sources.
 Those goals were addressed, in part, in an energy bill (H.R.
 6) the House passed in January, 2007.
 The bill restricted several tax benefits as they apply to oil and gas production, and provided that the resulting tax revenues were to be used to fund a reserve for energy efficiency and renewable energy.

 In June, the Senate began consideration of its own, amended, version of H.R.
 6, which included a wide-ranging non-tax ("policy") component.
 While the Senate Finance Committee approved a tax package of revenue-raising items and provisions to promote conservation and alternative energy sources, the tax plan was not added to the policy component of H.R.
-6 because of opposition to its revenue-raising provisions - especially a tax on oil and gas from the Gulf of Mexico and restrictions on leasing transactions involving foreign property.24
+6 because of opposition to its revenue-raising provisions - especially a tax on oil and gas from the Gulf of Mexico and restrictions on leasing transactions involving foreign property.30

-In the House, on June 20 the Ways and Means Committee approved a bill restricted to energy tax provisions (H.R.
+In the House, the Ways and Means Committee approved a bill on June 20 restricted to energy tax provisions (H.R.
 2776) that, like the earlier Finance Committee measure, contains a mix of revenue raisers and tax benefits.
 The bill was approved by the House on August 4.